isaacnmm/pestpolicy-hugo2XX/content/posts/lawn-fertilizer/index.md

 ## Choosing the Right Fertilizer

 Selecting the "right" fertilizer is crucial for success.
-Here�s how to make an informed choice:
+Heres how to make an informed choice:

 1.  **Get a Soil Test:** This is the most important step.
 A professional soil test (available through your local university extension office or private labs) will tell you your soil's pH, nutrient deficiencies (N-P-K), and organic matter content.
 This prevents over-fertilizing nutrients you already have and ensures you apply what's needed.
 2.  **Know Your Grass Type:**